|

 Teaching

-.
-This teaching page lists the courses I teach, the books
+This teaching page lists the courses I teach/have taught at Arizona

 I have written, and the students I have mentored.